Björk: Protégés

 In 2004, Arab discovered the work of Finnish multimedia artist Heidi Kilpeläinen, who had taken her combination of lo-fi, homemade electro pop with her own self-produced music videos and combined them under the alter ego character HK119.
 Leila soon referred HK119's work to Björk, who started mentioning HK119 in various press and interviews.
 In 2004, Arab announced HK119 as her favourite act of 2004.
 HK119 was soon signed to Björk's parent label One Little Indian Records, which released her debut album in 2006.
 HK119 and Björk appeared in a joint interview in Dazed & Confused magazine in 2006, in which Björk stated about HK119's work: "It's unique.
 Even if I gave you $3 million, you couldn't improve on it ...
 [Its] simplicity is [its] strength."
-HK119 later released her albums Fast, Cheap and Out of Control in 2008 and Imaginature in 2013, both on One Little Indian Records.

-In 2009, Björk used her website and various radio interviews to promote two more new acts.
-The first was fellow Icelandic musician Ólöf Arnalds, who is also a member of the Icelandic folktronica band múm.
-In 2006, Arnalds released her debut solo album Við Og Við in Iceland.
-Björk mentioned Arnalds among her favourite recent new acts during a radio interview, and encouraged One Little Indian Records to reissue the album in the UK and Europe in 2009.
+In 2009, Björk helped promote fellow Icelandic musician Ólöf Arnalds, who is also a member of the Icelandic folktronica band múm.
+Björk mentioned Arnalds among her favourite recent new acts during a radio interview, and encouraged One Little Indian Records to reissue their album in the UK and Europe in 2009.
 Björk also praised the works of English artist Micachu and Syrian vocalist Omar Souleyman.
 She later used her website to host the premiere of Micachu's debut video for Rough Trade Records, "Turn Me Well".